-UnitedHealth Group will not tolerate behavior that endangers its employees, members, customers, or partners, or subjects them to discrimination, harassment or threats.
+UnitedHealth Group will not tolerate behavior that endangers its employees, members, patients, customers, or business partners, or subjects them to discrimination, harassment, or threats.

-We will provide an environment free from acts or threats of violence, and from the influence of drugs, alcohol or other intoxicants.
-We do not retaliate against individuals who make good-faith complaints or reports of discrimination, harassment, violence or threats, or any other Code violation, or who provide information related to any such complaint or report.
+We will provide an environment free from acts or threats of violence, inappropriate conduct, and from illegal drugs and alcohol misuse.
+We do not intimidate or retaliate against individuals who make good-faith complaints or reports of discrimination, harassment, violence, or threats, or any other violation of this Code or Company policy, or who provide information related to any such complaint or report.